NativeScript/docs/content/setup/windows.md

 1. Search for "**Edit the system environment variables**" in Windows Search and select
 2. Click on "**Environment variables...**" in the bottom corner
 3. Click on **New...** under the "**User variables for...**" section
 4. Add the following variable.
-Ensure you're using the correct JDK path.
+Ensure you're using the correct JDK path, without the \bin suffix.
 Example:
    ```
    VARIABLE_NAME: JAVA_HOME
    VARIABLE_VALUE: C:\Program Files\Eclipse Adoptium\jdk-17.0.12.7-hotspot